alimurtazaathar/Moore-Mealy-Converter/README.md

 # Moore & Mealy Converter

-The Moore & Mealy Converter is a Python application built using the Tkinter library for creating graphical user interfaces (GUIs).
+The Moore & Mealy Converter is a Python application built using the Tkinter library for creating a seamless graphical user interface.
 This application allows users to visualise and convert between Moore and Mealy finite state machines.

 ## Features: